117th Heavy Anti-Aircraft Regiment, Royal Artillery

 117th Heavy Anti-Aircraft Regiment (117th HAA Rgt) was an air defence unit of Britain's Royal Artillery during World War II.
-It protected Sheffield during the latter part of The Blitz and also served on Merseyside and in the Orkneys, where it protected the vital naval base of Scapa Flow.
+It protected Sheffield during the latter part of The Blitz and also served on Merseyside and in Orkney, where it protected the vital naval base of Scapa Flow.
 Later it defended London during the 'Baby Blitz' and against the V-1 flying bomb offensive (Operation Diver).
 Towards the end of the war the regiment was converted into infantry for occupation duties in Continental Europe.
 It was disbanded at the end of the war.

 Organisation

 117th Heavy AA Regiment was raised as part of the rapid expansion of Anti-Aircraft Command in late 1940.
 Regimental Headquarters (RHQ) was formed on 20 December 1940 at No 5 AA Practice Camp at Weybourne, Norfolk, to take command of 369, 370 and 371 HAA Batteries, which had been raised on 15 October 1940.
 Major R.A.
 Sparks, second-in-command of 99th (London Welsh) HAA Rgt, was promoted to Lieutenant-Colonel as commanding officer (CO) of the new regiment on 8 January 1941.

 RHQ was established at the Drill Hall in Mexborough on 10 January and the batteries took over gunsites in the Sheffield and Humber Gun Defence Areas (GDAs):